 To book an appointment, please email firstname.lastname@example.org or call our office at 303-724-9120.

 Comprised of the Program Manager and several student and staff volunteers, The Phoenix Center offers support, academic advocacy, resources and referrals to Anschutz students, staff and faculty.
 We can provide support as well as guidance on how to best handle a situation where someone has disclosed an experience or concern regarding interpersonal violence.

-We presently have 6 student volunteers who represent the Phoenix Center as liaisons for their colleges and programs as well as one staff member volunteer.
+We have several student and staff volunteers who represent the Phoenix Center as liaisons for their colleges and programs.
 All of our volunteers have undergone extensive advocacy training to become Confidential Advocates as defined by Colorado Statute and to best serve our CU community.
 For more information on CO requirements, see https://www.rainn.org/pdf-files-and-other-documents/Public-Policy/Legal-resources/Colorado.pdf

 We recognize that as (mostly) graduate level students, staff and faculty, your time is precious.
 We can offer various types of volunteer opportunities, depending on your schedule, availability and interest.
 Trainings will be held bi-annually or semi-annually and can offer flexibility based on schedules.

 Email Address: Trisha.Agarwal@cuanschutz.edu Program: Medicine Why I’m passionate about/active in the PCA: Growing up as a woman of color, I've learned many individuals like myself struggled with cultural barriers that hinder discussion and perpetuate a cycle of gender violence.
 As an advocate for the PCA, I'm passionate about promoting safe spaces through an intersectional lens with a focus on trauma-informed literacy and education.